 Each year hundreds of students walk through our doors to earn credits towards a high school diploma, to learn English, to develop new skills, to strengthen basic academic skills, to learn a new hobby, and to meet others in the community.
 One of the most inspiring programs we offer is for students with developmental disabilities who wish to continue learning and socializing with others in a classroom setting.
 The core mission of our program is to offer quality educational programs to learners of all ages and backgrounds and to help them reach their academic and personal goals.

 We are seeking creative, highly-motivated instructors to share their knowledge and expertise.
 If you have an area of expertise you are enthusiastic about and would like to share with the community, please complete and submit a Teaching Proposal form (see below).
 We are always in need of instructors in the areas of personal interest, music, computers, arts and crafts, finance, and foreign languages.
 We are also in need of volunteer tutors to work individually with students on instruction in reading, writing, math, English/ESL, and preparation for the high school equivalency exam.
-Classes and tutoring sessions meet remotely and are held throughout the year.

 Adult Basic Education (ABE) programs serve students ages 18 and over who are not enrolled in school and who want to improve their basic skills in reading, writing, math, listening, and speaking.
 Adult Basic Education is designed to provide educational opportunities leading to acquiring basic literacy, employment, postsecondary education, and training, and also helps students prepare to take the HiSET exam.
 Free program; registration is required.
 Classes meet on Monday and Wednesday, 6:00-8:00 pm, registration is ongoing.
 See more information on the ABE tab above.